Blog: Hans Wilsdorf - Early Days

 In the Vade Mecum Wilsdorf says ‘Next came the idea of expanding bracelets, which an important jewellery firm invented and launched in about 1906.
 This too won the approval of our British clientele ... [and] became increasingly popular throughout the Empire.’

-The important jewellery firm was Edwin Harrop, who called the expanding bracelet they invented the ‘Britannic’ as shown in the advertisement reproduced here.
-Edwin Harrop was granted patent No. 24396/06 in 1907 for this design, which became extremely popular.
+The important jewellery firm was Edwin Harrop, who called the expanding bracelet they invented in 1906 the ‘Britannic’ as shown in the advertisement reproduced here.
+Edwin Harrop was granted patent No. 24396/06 in 1907 for this design.
+The Britannic bracelet became extremely popular and was made for many years – at least until 1964.
+They are seen regularly today on ladies watches and Harrops must have sold many thousands of them.

 Wilsdorf rode the success of the Britannic bracelet, remarking that ‘... both a new fashion and a great commercial success sprang from an apparently foolhardy idea.
 Soon we were placing orders for tens of thousands of pieces ...’
 So the early success of Rolex was, in part at least, due to Harrop's Britannic bracelet.